Christian Brothers Academy (Albany, New York): History

 The De La Salle Road campus on University Heights, featuring the Georgian Colonial school building, was opened in September 1939 in time for the school's eightieth year.
 The gymnasium building was added in 1942, and the Brothers' residence in 1951.
 The old "Alm's House" building on the new University Heights campus, popularly called "the Armory", initially housed the rifle range in its basement, and the upper floors served as an arms room and a military classroom.
 In later years, a biology laboratory was added to the lower floor.
 One unique feature of the lab was the inclusion of small live animals, which were cared for by the students.
 Also in this building was "the Cage", which served as the locker room for the football and track programs.
 In 1951, the school added a seventh and eighth grade and in 1991, the school added a sixth grade.

 Eventually, the De La Salle Road site was in need of updating and refurbishing.
 The University Heights Association, Inc., made an $8.4 million offer for the property and plans were made to move the school to the Town of Colonie.
 The new campus was erected with a price of $13.5 million.
 The new campus features a 75,000 square foot academic building along with a 9,000 square foot Christian Brothers residence.
 The new campus on Airline Drive incorporated current technological advancements into its design and structure.
 Multiple science labs, a technology center, as well as a lecture hall equipped with all the latest media tools, became available to faculty and students.

 Since the new campus opened in 1998, the school's buildings and grounds have undergone extensive refurbishments to keep the campus updated and secure.
 These renovations included an expanded cafeteria, a second baseball field, and a new wing.
 This wing was part of the schools $5.2 million Capital Campaign that launched in 2015.
 The wing added a new professionally designed music room, a new STEM lab, and four additional classrooms to accommodate the school's growing enrollment.
+An additional 2-phase, $4 million Capital Campaign saw the addition of a multi-sport synthetic turf field in 2021, and an all-season athletic dome in 2023.
 The school now offers over 86,000 square feet of instructional and administrative spaces, and over 30 acres of dedicated athletic facilities.

 CBA currently offers a college preparatory program for young men in grades 5 through 12.
 In 2016, the school's administration approved the addition of fifth grade to the school.
-CBA educates 565 students in grades 5-12 from 49 school districts throughout the Capital Region.
+CBA educates over 570 students in grades 5-12 from 49 school districts throughout the Capital Region.